DavidT58/davidt58.codes/README.md

 # My experimental website

-This main purpose of this website is to test and deploy various web technologies - basically a playground.
+The main purpose of this website is to test and deploy various web technologies - basically a playground.

 ## General information